For consumers For business

 What Are the Best Lower-Impact Fabrics and Fibres on the Market Right Now?

 What’s in a label?
-What do we look for when we’re choosing lower-impact fabrics?
-Whether you’re a clothes maker or a fashion lover who doesn’t love fashion’s impacts, selecting more responsibly-made fabrics is one area where our choices can have a tangible impact on the wellbeing of people, the planet, and animals.
+What do we look for when we’re choosing more sustainable clothes?
+Whether you’re a clothesmaker or a fashion lover, opting for more responsible fabrics is one area that can have a tangible impact on the wellbeing of people, the planet, and animals.

-But there is a lot of debate about which fabrics are better.
+But there’s a lot of debate about which fabrics really are better.
 Does plant-based always equal good and synthetic equal bad?
 What new and innovative materials are backing up their claims with evidence?
-And what happens when we wash or dispose of these materials?
-Let’s find out.

 Plant-based fibres